bskokdev/opencv2-video-editor/README.md

 - Shaky Camera - Rotates the frames to the left and right at certain speed for a period of time.
 - Adding an image - Allows you to add an image to a time period of the video.
 The image overlays the video
 - Cut - Removes the frames on the given time period.
+- Rendering - Allow you to render the final project in different framerates from the original videos with applied effects.

 ### Example usage